 The machines essentially build pressure for you.
-All you need to do is put in the grinds, and control the start and stop point of the espresso shot with a button.
+All you need to do is put in the grinds, and control the start and stop points of the 1oz espresso shot with a button.

 With this style of coffee maker, you retain a lot of control in terms of beans and grind.
 However, the pressure is out of your hands.

 The semi-automatic espresso machine provides a nice middle-ground.
 If you want to fiddle around with a few things to get your coffee just right but maybe you don’t want to spend hours messing with manual pressure, then this is for you.
 It is a good option for coffee drinkers who not only want espresso, but also the option to make an americano.

 The Automatic Espresso Machine is a small step up from its semi-automatic counterparts.

 Generally speaking, automatic machines will require you to grind and tamp the coffee yourself.
 Then press a button – seems pretty similar so far, right?

 However, where the automatic machine differs from the semi-automatic espresso machine is that you don’t have to re-press the button to stop the flow of water.
 A clever timer inside the machine will automatically cut off the shot after a certain time period.